jifems/adxsharing/share-your-adx-data.md

 * Azure Subscription: If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/) before you begin.
 * An Azure Data Explorer cluster with databases that you want to share.
+* Owner permission to the Azure Data Explorer cluster.
 * Your data consumer's Azure login e-mail address (using their e-mail alias will not work)
-* Permission to add role assignment to your Azure Data Explorer resource.
-This permission exists in Owner role.

 ## Sign in to the Azure portal